 Over the years, she cultivated strong interests in the great modern Irish author James Joyce, the Persian poet Rumi, and the pioneering English-American photographer Eadweard Muybridge.
 Weil also studied in Paris and has exhibited in Sweden and Germany.
 Otherwise, however, she says, “I don’t travel a lot, but I travel in my mind.”
 She concludes: “I stand on a Susan spot.
 The world and the art world shift and change around me.
 I also deepen and build.
 It is a special perspective to watch this double cycling.”

 Weil is the recipient of a John Simon Guggenheim Memorial Foundation Fellowship and a National Endowment for the Arts Fellowship.
-Her work is included in The Metropolitan Museum of Art and The Museum of Modern Art, New York; the Victoria and Albert Museum, London; the J. Paul Getty Museum, Los Angeles; National museum, Stockholm; Helsinki City Art Museum; and Museo Nacional Centro de Arte Reina Sofía, Madrid.
-In 2010, Skira released Susan Weil, Moving Pictures, a 142-page monograph documenting her large and diverse body of art, livres d’artistes and poetry.
+Her work is included in the Metropolitan Museum of Art and the Museum of Modern Art, New York; the Victoria & Albert Museum, London; the J. Paul Getty Museum, Los Angeles; Nationalmuseum, Stockholm; Helsinki Art Museum; Museo Nacional Centro de Arte Reina Sofía, Madrid; and the Menil Collection, Houston, Texas.
+In 2010, Skira Editore published Susan Weil: Moving Pictures, a comprehensive monograph documenting her large and diverse body of art, livres d’artiste and poetry.

 Born in New York in 1930 | Lives and works in New York